 Allergies are common.
 Annoyingly common.
-From the mild nose-plugging that plagues us in spring during pollen season to the life-threatening Anaphylaxis that comes from merely touching the wrong substance, allergies are the immune system's over-reaction to what they deem to be dangerous.
+From the mild sneezing that plagues us during pollen season to the life-threatening anaphylaxis that comes from touching the wrong substance, allergies are the immune system's over-reaction to what it deems to dangerous.
 The problem is that many people don't know what to do when someone they know is having a severe reaction.

 I found myself wondering this when I came to work for eVitamins.
 A coworker of mine is dangerously allergic to anything with "nut" in the title (or even implied in its appearance).
 While I'm young enough to experience the beginning of the Peanut Butter Prohibition at public schools, I've never actually had to deal with someone close to me potentially dying from my lunch.
 I realized one day when she moved away from me very calmly while I pulled out my PB&J sandwich that I had no idea what to do if she had a reaction.
 Well, now I'm proud to say I don't have to wonder or worry any more.
 Let's start with the basics.